 It had a soft texture and had a nice sweetness to it.
 The beef, meanwhile, was super tender and bathed in a rich sauce.
 I also recommend the potatoes and chicken kidneys if you love organ meat as much as I do!

 I recommend trying everything separately at first and then mixing it all together to finish off your meal.
 Together, all of the different flavors and textures reminded me of something I’d eaten in Thailand.
 It’s a phenomenal meal and definitely one of the top things to see and do in Paramaribo.
 The best thing is, this breakfast will only set you back about $3 USD at the most!

 When I travel, I love finding unique souvenirs to take home.
 I’m not really into items that have the country’s name splashed across them or commercially-made products.
 I’m much more of a local craft kind of guy.
 There’s nothing better than finding a one-of-a-kind, hand-crafted item that I can display proudly.

-During my first day exploring Paramaribo, my guide Imro from Jenny Tours took me to the Suriname Riverside.
+During my first day exploring Paramaribo, my guide Imro from Jenny Tours (a custom tours adventure) took me to the Suriname Riverside for a day trips history.
 There, you’ll find a quaint little craft market!
 The market is made up of Amerindian vendors selling brightly-colored clothing, decorative goods made from carved calabash shells including some intricate maracas.
 There was also quite a bit of jewelry, hats, handmade cloth bags, and more.